 - (1) The approving agency may approve a modification if the applicant demonstrates that strict compliance with the requirements would result in extraordinary hardship to the subdivider because of unusual topography, or other such conditions, thus retarding the achievement of the objectives of these regulations. - (2) The modification shall not have the effect of nullifying the intent and purpose of these regulations, or of the comprehensive plan. - (3) The modification shall - a.
-Be the minimum needed to provide the relief the applicant is requesting, and - b.
-Not reduce the traffic capacity of any arterial, collector or minor streets; and - c.
-Not conflict with the zoning regulations. - (4) The approving agency may require conditions that will, in its judgment, secure substantially the objectives of the standards and regulations affected. - (f) After a decision is made, is there a limit on subsequent applications?
-After a decision is made on an application for subdivision plat approval, can I request a modification that was not included in my application for subdivision plat approval?
+Be the minimum needed to provide the relief the applicant is requesting, and - Not reduce the traffic capacity of any arterial, collector or minor streets; and - Not conflict with the zoning regulations. - (4) The approving agency may require conditions that will, in its judgment, secure substantially the objectives of the standards and regulations affected.

+(f) After a decision is made on an application for subdivision plat approval, can I request a modification that was not included in my application for subdivision plat approval?

-No. Yes.
+Yes.
 An application for a request for modification that was not included in an application for subdivision plat approval shall be filed with the Administrator no later than ninety (90) days prior to the expiration of preliminary plat approval.